iancartis/lets-coder-project3/readme.md

 # IBaby APP
-This app tracks the breastfeeding and weight of a newborn.
+This app tracks the breastfeeding, height and weight of a newborn.
-The user will be able to add a baby, register each feed and weight and height variation and finally take a look at the progression of each metric trough charts.
+The user will be able to add a baby, register each feed, weight,height and sleep variations and finally take a look at the progression of each metric trough charts.

 ## Data Model
 ![Css Compiling route](./doc/datamodel.png)